ziyili20/ziyili20.github.io/index.md

 ---
 layout: page
-title: Welcome to Ziyi Lab in Statistical Genomics
+title: Welcome to Ziyi Lab in Statistical Genomics at MDACC
 tagline:
-description: Ziyi Li's website in Statistical Genomics
+description: Ziyi Li's website in Statistical Genomics at MDACC
 ---
 <div class="jumbotron">